U.S. Tax Code: Definition, How It Works, and Global Examples

 #4.
 What is the current tax code in the United States?

-Title 26 of the U.S. Code (International Revenue Code) is the current tax code in the United States.
+Title 26 of the U.S. Code (Internal Revenue Code) is the current tax code in the United States.

 #5.
 What is the basic tax code?

-The basic tax code refers to a set of mandates that specifies the scope and structure of the clauses covering taxes levied on individuals, businesses, property sales, and other types of transactions.
+The basic tax code refers to a set of mandates that specify the scope and structure of the clauses covering taxes levied on individuals, businesses, property sales, and other types of transactions.

 Related Articles